jhthorsen/mojolicious-plugin-openapi/README.md

 Have a look at the ["SEE ALSO"](#see-also) for references to more documentation, or jump right to the [tutorial](https://metacpan.org/pod/Mojolicious::Plugin::OpenAPI::Guides::Tutorial).

-Currently v2 is very well supported, while v3 should be considered higly EXPERIMENTAL.
-Note that testing out v3 requires [YAML::XS](https://metacpan.org/pod/YAML::XS) to be installed.
+Currently v2 is very well supported, while v3 should be considered EXPERIMENTAL.

 Please report in [issues](https://github.com/jhthorsen/json-validator/issues) or open pull requests to enhance the 3.0 support.